 - Are there any parts of the property I’m not allowed to go into?

 It really does depend on where you go, what the homeowner requires and what you need from the house sitting job.
-The trick is to not ask a million questions but sprinkle a few throughout and not overwhelm the homeowners.
+The trick is to not ask a million questions but sprinkle a few throughout.
+Don’t overwhelm the homeowners.